maxzintel/kickstarter-eth/README.md

 * Writes the output to the build directory.

 <!-- If CI/CD is added, only run compile when contracts folder is actually changed. -->

+## Campaign Frontend

+NOTE: There's no reason other than my own personal convenience that this frontend is in the same repo as the contract code.
+In fact, they _should_ be in different ones.

+### Routes

+* `/` - List of Campaigns
+* `campaigns/new` - Form to make a campaign
+* `/campaigns/$ADDRESS` - Campaign details for a campaign at address `$ADDRESS`
+* `/campaigns/$ADDRESS/requests` - Requests for above campaign
+* `/campaigns/$ADDRESS/requests/new` - Form to create a request for above campaign

+In next.js, the files within the `/pages` directory are automatically made as routes at that filename.